 As discussed throughout this guide, the electric motor on an ebike is one of its most important components.
 Getting to know more about ebike motors, therefore, is an essential part of becoming an informed consumer.

-One of the questions we frequently hear from customers is how the different types of electric bike motors work, and which is the best for different riding styles.
-In this section, we discuss each of the three major types of ebike motors - mid-drive, hub and all-in-one motors, and talk about their various applications.
+The questions we hear most frequently from customers are, “How do the different types of electric bike motors work?” and “Which is the best for different riding styles?”
+In this section, we discuss each of the three major types of ebike motors—mid-drive, hub, and all-in-one—and talk about their various applications.

-Mid-drive motors - sometimes just called mid-motors - are centrally located around the bottom bracket.
-The bottom bracket is the cylindrical shell at the center of the frame in which the crankset and pedals are attached.
+Mid-drive motors—sometimes just called mid-motors—are centrally located around the bottom bracket.
+The bottom bracket is the cylindrical shell at the center of the frame to which the crankset and pedals are attached.
 In this location, the mid-drive motor provides for a low and centered distribution of weight, which is especially important for ebikes since they usually weigh more than conventional bikes.

-Mid-drive motors provide the greatest amount of power compared to other ebike motors, and are ideal for long, steep climbs, because they are able to leverage the lower gears of the bike and keep the RPMs in an efficient range without getting bogged down.
-Mid-drives tend to feel more like a “normal” bike, because its power is directly driving the pedals.
+Mid-drive motors provide the greatest amount of power compared to other ebike motors, and they are ideal for long, steep climbs because they are able to leverage the lower gears of the bike and keep the RPMs in an efficient range without getting bogged down.
+Mid-drives tend to feel more like a “normal” bike because their power is directly driving the pedals.

 Mid-drives also work well when traveling at higher speeds on flat or inclined roads or pathways, as they are capable of leveraging the higher gears of the bike.
-Mid-drive motors work closely with the bike’s drivetrain (chain, gears, and derailleur) amplifying the mechanical advantage they provide.
-This is true for newer belt driven drivetrains, which have the added benefit of being a cleaner alternative to the greased chain and derailleur.
+Mid-drive motors work closely with the bike’s drivetrain (chain, gears, and derailleur) to amplify the mechanical advantage they provide.
+This is true for newer belt-driven drivetrains, which have the added benefit of being a cleaner alternative to the greased chain and derailleur.

 Yet another benefit of the mid-drive motor is that it makes repair and maintenance work on the front and rear wheels easier, since there is no hub motor to get in the way of changing a flat or doing other maintenance.

 Most mid-drive systems use a chain, cogs, and derailleur drivetrain, and some systems are compatible with internally geared hubs and belt drives.
-Some of the more sophisticated mid drive systems have sensors that measure pedal power, wheel speed and crank speed, to automatically provides levels of assist that blend with the rider’s own powering, creating a very intuitive ride feel.
+Some of the more sophisticated mid-drive systems have sensors that measure pedal power, wheel speed, and crank speed to automatically provide levels of assistance that blend with the rider’s own powering, creating a very intuitive ride feel.

-There are also sensors that can reduce the when the system senses that the rider is slowing down and shifting gears, making the speed transition very smooth.
-Some of the most sophisticated mid drive systems are electronically integrated with shifting systems.
+There are also sensors that can reduce power when the system senses that the rider is slowing down and shifting gears, making the transition very smooth.
+Some of the most sophisticated mid-drive systems are electronically integrated with shifting systems.

-Mid-drive systems are powerful, and therefore place a great deal of stress on the drivetrain.
-This can add the wear and tear of these components (chain, cogs, derailleur, etc.) and way require that they be replaced more frequently.
+Mid-drive systems are powerful and, therefore, place a great deal of stress on the drivetrain.
+This can add to the wear and tear of these components (chain, cogs, derailleur, etc.) and require that they be replaced more frequently.

-Hub motors are are housed within the hub and powered by the battery.
-Hub motors can be located on the front or rear wheel, and may include internal gears.
-Hub motors are the most common types of electric motors on ebikes.
+Hub motors are housed within the hub and powered by the battery.
+Hub motors can be located on the front or rear wheel and may include internal gears.
+The hub motor is the most common type of electric motor on ebikes.
 While hub motors are not exceedingly heavy, their placement in the front or rear wheel will affect the overall weight distribution and balance of your ebike.

-This type of power combo is really useful when trudging through uneven surfaces such as snow or sand.
-However, front hub motors have a tendency to feel bogged down on long steep climbs.
+This type of power combo is really useful when trudging through uneven surfaces like snow or sand.
+However, front hub motors have a tendency to feel bogged down on long, steep climbs.

 Front hub motors typically have a throttle and/or cadence sensor pedal assist configuration.
 Torque sensor systems, which sense the amount of energy you are using to move the pedals, are more common in mid-drive and rear hub motors.